The Indigo Project

-Citizen Sailing Oceanography
+The Solution: Citizen Sailing Oceanography

-Join the Adventure – Become a Citizen Oceanographer!
+Join The Adventure – Become a Citizen Oceanographer!

 If you are planning an open ocean cruise, you hold the keys to helping us break new ground.
 We send you a plankton data collection kit, that enables you to collect plankton from a number of ‘stations’ during your cruise.
 You’ll learn field-based scientific skills, including sample collection and preservation of biological materials, and will take a variety of measurements including temperature and salinity.